 - Best Ways to Get the Trend on the Cheap

 When I saw the trends on the runways for this upcoming season, I was very pleased to see that brooches again have a moment.
-They are a great accessory that can turn a good classic look to ageless style.
+These pins are great accessories that can turn a good classic look to ageless style.
 They can turn the vibe of a classic LBD from work to evening to casual.
-They are your secret weapon to up your style, alter your look in no time.
-A brooch is also a great closure for a buttonless cardigan.
+Brooches are your secret weapon to up your style, or alter your look in no time.
+Moreover, a brooch is also a great closure for a buttonless cardigan.

-In the up-coming season, bold, huge brooches are a Must-have.
+In the upcoming season, bold, huge brooches are a Must-have.
 It doesn’t matter when they are costume jewelry.
 You just don’t blurb about it.
 Indeed, the really great costume brooches with Swarovski crystals are often more pricey than a silver brooch with lab-created gems.
-When your style is glamorous, or Bohemian, or Romantic, you have the chance to add great statement pieces to your collection this season.
+When your style is Bohemian, or glamorous, or Romantic, you have the chance to add great statement pieces to your collection this season.